satejsoman/prclz/prclz/parcelization/ReadMe.md

 2. Update repo: `git pull`

 3. Run this script to submit jobs: `bash prclz/parcelization/midway_parcelization_residual.sh`
+    * If jobs fail this script will pick up from where the previous jobs left off
+    * Assumes that if a building .geojson exists then a block .csv exists
+    * Writes all parcel .geojson files to `cd /project2/bettencourt/mnp/prclz/data/parceks/<continent>/<countrycode>/.geojson`

 ## Midway Help Guide ##

 * Check jobs: `squeue --user=<CNETID>`